catheg88/yep/notes.md

 -benchBnB front-end auth makes several GET requests always, so when you refresh the page the screen flickers from the login form to logged in
-  -solution:  style the header so that before it loads, it's "LOADING" -hook up the authButton to the form
--catch get requests - 404s
+  -solution:  style the header so that before it loads, it's "LOADING" -catch get requests - 404s
+-hook up the authButton to the form

+modals